The Dominance and Monopolies Review: Austria

 Remedies and sanctions

 The legal nature of fines imposed for antitrust violations under Austrian law is not clear.
 Austrian antitrust fines share some of the characteristics of criminal sanctions as well as of the sanctions under administrative criminal law, but are imposed by the cartel courts as civil courts, and not by the criminal courts or an administrative authority.
-The OGH considers them to have a hybrid nature having some similarities with criminal sanctions.48
+The OGH considers them to have a hybrid nature having some similarities with criminal sanctions.55

-According to Section 29 KartG, a fine requires an intentional or negligent violation of the antitrust law.
-Thus, when imposing a fine upon a company for abusing a dominant position, it is necessary to identify one or more individuals who have committed the infringement intently or negligently, and whose acts or omissions can be attributed to the company.49 However, similar to that found under EU competition law, the standard for proving an intentional or negligent infringement is not very high.
+According to Section 29 of the KartG, a fine requires an intentional or negligent violation of the antitrust law.
+Thus, when imposing a fine upon a company for abusing a dominant position, it is necessary to identify one or more individuals who have committed the infringement intently or negligently, and whose acts or omissions can be attributed to the company.56 However, similar to that found under EU competition law, the standard for proving an intentional or negligent infringement is not very high.
 In an abuse of dominance case, the FCA can request a cartel court to impose a fine of up to 10 per cent of the overall group turnover of the last business year.

 Fines are imposed on the undertaking normally being the company that committed the abuse.
-However, as under EU law, fines may also be imposed on a parent company in cases where a subsidiary did not act autonomously in the market but followed the instructions of the parent company (single-economic entity doctrine).50 In a vertical price-fixing case, the OGH already has used the EU law concept of parental liability to fine the company committing an infringement as well as its four direct and indirect controlling shareholders.51 Thus, it can be assumed that the Austrian cartel courts will follow the single-economic entity doctrine for calculating fines and attributing liability also in cases of fines for abuse of a dominant market position.
+However, as under EU law, fines may also be imposed on a parent company in cases where a subsidiary did not act autonomously in the market but followed the instructions of the parent company (single-economic entity doctrine).57 In a vertical price-fixing case, the OGH has already used the EU law concept of parental liability to fine the company committing an infringement as well as its four direct and indirect controlling shareholders.58 Thus, it can be assumed that the Austrian cartel courts will follow the single-economic entity doctrine for calculating fines and attributing liability also in cases of fines for abuse of a dominant market position.

 ii Behavioural remedies

-As an alternative to ordering a company to cease an infringement, the OLG may issue binding commitments if it can be expected that these preclude an abusive behaviour in the future (Section 27, Paragraph 1 KartG).
+As an alternative to ordering a company to cease an infringement, the OLG may issue binding commitments if it can be expected that these preclude an abusive behaviour in the future (Section 27, Paragraph 1 of the KartG).
 In contrast to commitment decisions of the European Commission, such decisions can only be passed on the basis of the (tacit) assumption that there was an infringement.
 In cases of commitments, the OLG has to reopen a case if the facts have changed significantly, the company in question does not comply with its commitment, or if the decision was based on incomplete, incorrect or misleading information.

 iii Structural remedies

 In a proceeding requesting the ending of an abuse of dominance, the OLG may also order structural remedies (i.e., a change in the company structure).
-However, such structural measures may only be imposed if no other effective remedies are available, or if these alternatively effective remedies would result in a greater burden for the company (Section 26, Sentence 3 KartG).
-The OGH explicitly held that such structural remedies may only be imposed in particularly severe cases of an abuse of dominance and are in any case subsidiary compared to all other available measures.52
+However, such structural measures may only be imposed if no other effective remedies are available, or if these alternatively effective remedies would result in a greater burden for the company (Section 26, Sentence 3 of the KartG).
+The OGH explicitly held that such structural remedies may only be imposed in particularly severe cases of an abuse of dominance and are in any case subsidiary compared to all other available measures.59